 The Optical Core Alignment System, also known as PAS, helps in aligning the fiber optic cables at a particular gradient.
 It is set at 90 degrees once the fiber optic cables are sufficiently illuminated.
 The PAS uses video camera surveillance to recognize the core of the fibers that could be used for fusion splicing.

 The automatic alignment of the PAS fusion splicing module is installed with updated software that helps in estimation of the splicing loss.
 The PAS software keeps the loss of material and energy to a minimum.

-- Automatic Fibre Alignment Panel.
+- Automatic Fiber Alignment Panel.

-Fiber Splicing is a dynamic technique which needs to be extremely accurate.
+Above all, Fiber Splicing is a dynamic technique which needs to be extremely accurate.
 Fusion Splicer are made with precise technology, software and hardware to enable the user to have consistent results in the easiest possible manner.
 This brings it home as to how extremely accurate these machines are.